1995/96

 At first glance the home kits looked to have seen no changes, however, there were several subtle changes from the ‘94 kits.

-The most obvious change was a new design of shorts, featuring twin flashes on either hip.
+The most obvious change was a new design of shorts, featuring twin flashes on either hip and a subtle diamond pattern in the fabric.
 The navy socks now featured the club crest embroidered on the shin.

 The shirts differed more subtly.